SBARTACO/css-style-guide/README.md

 Long, comma-separated property values - such as collections of gradients or shadows - can be arranged across multiple lines in an effort to improve readability and produce more useful diffs.
-There are various formats that could be used; one example is shown below.

 ```css
 .selector {